1 member

 ——-

 A broad search for Star Citizen referral codes only becomes useful when it leads to correct action.
-For eligible new accounts, that means one thing: use valid referral code STAR-FSRJ-5N7Z at the correct stage of the signup process.
+For eligible new accounts, that means one thing: use valid referral code STAR-FSRJ-5N7Z before account creation is completed.

 Go to the official Roberts Space Industries signup flow and begin creating a new account.
 This is the decisive stage for code use.

 Finish the normal signup flow with the required account information.
-The important point is that the referral code is already linked to the account at the correct stage, or added within the allowed grace period immediately after account creation.
+The important point is that the referral code was already entered before the account was completed.

 ——-